ARKANSAS BAD GUYS

 He is the most likely killer of Don Henry, according to FBI and State Police files, that include at least 2 eye witnesses.
 He says he isn’t one of the killers but knows what happened.
 We’ll keep him at 5 stars until he tells us what happened and passes a polygraph.
 Campbell has never been interview by anyone investigating the murders, but he hasn’t reaped great rewards either.
 Probably because his criminal activities have been so blatant and offensive, he has not been favored by the higher ups.
 Judge John Cole, however, reduced 303-year sentence by a jury to 40, which Cole knew would be reduced further, and he was right.

 His disregard for the truth, lack of compassion for his victims’ families, and being a puppet for Clinton and dirty law enforcement should rate him 5 stars.
 However, his obvious intellectual limitations mitigate his malice.
 Who else but someone with mental disabilities would testify that the engineers of the train were at fault because they didn’t stop the train in time?
-Actual malice is transferred to Jocelyn Elders and Bill Clinton.
+Actual malice belongs to Jocelyn Elders and Bill Clinton.
 When Malak became a liability to Clinton’s presidential bid, they defended him; said he was over worked and underpaid and created a low profile position for him.
 However, this website could easily justify rating Malak with 5+ stars as he is likely deranged.

 Attorney Richard Garrett was Dan Harmon’s side-kick, his right-hand-man, his lap-dog, his shadow, his yes-man.
 Get the picture?
 If Dan Harmon was involved, Richard Garrett was involved.
 Garrett is now deceased, so all that he knew went to the grave with him.
 There is, however, information from a likely reliable source that Garrett left a confession to be opened 5 years after his death.
 Growing ever more weary of waiting for someone to do what is right, Linda still waits.